 Interested?
 Join CPRL for an upcoming information and Q&A session:

-James S. Liebman, Columbia Law professor and former senior official at the NYC Department of Education, will give a short presentation, and former CPRL students, including Madeline Sims, Corporate Associate at Davis, Polk & Wardwell LLP (CLS '15) will answer questions about the experience.
+James S. Liebman, Columbia Law professor and former senior official at the NYC Department of Education, will give a short presentation, and former CPRL students will answer questions about the experience.
 Sandwiches will be served!